meadsteve/meadsteve.github.io/_posts/2022-10-15-hybrid-working.markdown

 One of the main challenges I've experienced with hybrid is around meetings when some people are in the office but not all.
 I've noticed there's a desire to want to run these meetings as in person meetings with a zoom call running on a large screen.
 At the moment my experience of this style of meeting is that those who are remote are getting a second class experience.
-It's harder to contribute and encourages stepping back and leaving things to the people in person.
+It's harder to contribute and this encourages stepping back and leaving things to the people in the office.
+It's a loss for a team when we can't get contributions and thoughts from everyone.
 I think this is an issue that teams need to be really explicit about addressing.
-Whether they address it with cultural changes, better audio equipment or stopping mixed meetings is best handled by the teams themselves.
+Whether they address it with cultural changes, better audio equipment or stopping mixed meetings isn't important to me.
+But it needs some thought.

+I also have a concern that follows on from the previous point.
+Some teams have a setup where most people are hybrid but some are fully remote.
+If the fully remote people are in the minority I think it's dangerously easy for the team to start doing more and more things in person and therefore start unintentionally excluding the remote members of the team.
+Again, how this is addressed really depends on the company and team but I think it's another issue that should not be ignored.

 ## How do I want to work in the future
 For future contracts I would absolutely work hybrid again.
 For the above reasons.
 I would also consider entirely remote